-Beyond the PELS curriculum, the Institute provides students with an exceptional opportunity to learn about their classmates’ cultural backgrounds in a sensitive way that prepares them to be better communicators and leaders in the years to come.
+Beyond the PLS curriculum, the Institute provides students with an exceptional opportunity to learn about their classmates’ cultural backgrounds in a sensitive way that prepares them to be better communicators and leaders in the years to come.
 Students attend class, study, and eat together – as many as eight students live together in one dorm unit.
 The necessity of navigating challenges posed by cultural and religious differences in the dining room, the classroom, and the dorms are lessons in themselves.
 These experiences build cross-cultural understanding, confidence, and an important set of leadership skills that students apply to future academic and professional settings.

 The Arava Institute is also home to five environmental research and development centers.
 Each center has its own trans-boundary environmental mission and applied-technology programs.
 Center researchers serve as the Arava Institute’s core faculty in the academic program.